GOZEBRAHEAD/Public-BusinessCenter/README.md

 ## Business Center is a inventory software with great UI that makes your work easier.

-Developed in C-Sharp + WinForms.
+Developed in C-Sharp + WinForms + Bunifu UI Framework.

 *Software by Mirko Kauffman & Luciano Nieves.*